-The second reason that Leibniz rejects the materialist's atomism relies on his claim that there could be no two objects that did not have some internal difference.
+He argues that there could be no two objects that did not have some internal difference.

 It is also necessary that each monad be different from each other.
 For there are never two beings in nature that are perfectly alike, two beings in which it is not possible to discover an internal difference, that is, one founded on an intrinsic denomination (M9, AW 276a).